 The zero or positive duration of the event in the event's start time zone.
+The end time of an event can be found by adding the duration to the event's start time.

 A JSEvent MAY involve start and end locations that are in different time zones (e.g., a trans-continental flight).
 This can be expressed using the "relativeTo" and "timeZone" properties of the JSEvent's Location objects (see Section 4.2.5).